ZackTheKill3r/YouTubeDownloaderCLI/README.md

 - **Streaming**
   - Audio/Video is now possibe, although woudn't recomend the video one since it's in a quite rough shape.

+# Installation
+Either install one of the releases, or clone the repository and run ```pip install -r requirements.txt``` to install all the necessary modules and be sure to install FFMPEG in the root folder of the clone and you're good to go!
+To update it, just replace the files with the new ones.

 # [FFMPEG](https://ffmpeg.org/download.html)
 If you're thinking about using it as a .py file or building it youself, you'll have to download FFMPEG and leave at the root folder of the app.

 # [Pytube](https://github.com/pytube/pytube)

+Litterally what this project is mostly built on!
+It's simple to use and has a lot of cool functions!
 You'll also need Pytube but don't worry!
-We included it on the requirements.txt so you'll just have to use: ```pip install -r requirements.txt```
+We included it on the requirements.txt so you'll just have to use:

 # [Youtube_dl](https://github.com/ytdl-org/youtube-dl)